 b) Programming Languages

 The WILMA server-side application is primarily built using Java version 11 due to its long term support (LTS) and widespread adoption and compatibility.
 Initially the development team was hopeful on working with Java development kit (JDK) 17, but investigation revealed that not all major cloud providers have full support for JDK17 at this stage, which does not appear to be the case for JDK11.
-With that in mind the decision was made to use JDK11 to reduce the risk of compatibility issues.
+With that in mind the decision was made to use JDK11 to reduce the risk of compatibility issues.√

-Additionally, some of the application components also contain markdown (md), yml (YAML), HTML, CSS, and JavaScript files for static web content and configuration settings.
+Additionally, some of the application components also contain markdown (md), yml (YAML), HTML, CSS, and JavaScript files for static web content and configuration settings.√

 c) Design tools used